 LEGIT’s founders and coaches have earned 150+ league and tournament championships and more than a dozen national event titles in the past 10 years.

-More than 100 alumni are playing or have played collegiate baseball at some of the top programs in the country, including: UCI, USC, UCLA, Oregon, Cal State University Fullerton, Stanford, PENN, Gonzaga, USF, University of Miami, Pepperdine, Long Beach State, Fresno State, Sacramento State, UCSB, Santa Clara, and more.
+More than 350 alumni are playing or have played collegiate baseball at some of the top programs in the country, including: UCI, USC, UCLA, Oregon, Cal State University Fullerton, Stanford, PENN, Gonzaga, USF, University of Miami, Kansas, Pepperdine, Long Beach State, Fresno State, Sacramento State, UCSB, Santa Clara, and more.

-More than two dozen alumni are now in the MLB ranks as well.
+More than three dozen alumni are now in the MLB ranks as well.

 LEGIT Baseball™ is focused on individual and team development by providing beginning, intermediate, and advanced skills training at twice-weekly practice sessions, then reinforce what players practice in live game situations on a regular and consistent basis.